 Jury convicts accused serial killer Ryan Sharpe of first-degree murder

-CLINTON - A jury found an alleged serial killer in East Feliciana guilty of first-degree murder of one of his victims following a week-long trial that concluded Friday.
+CLINTON - A jury took less than an hour to find an alleged serial killer in East Feliciana guilty of first-degree murder of one of his victims following a week-long trial.

-The 12-person jury unanimously found alleged serial killer Ryan Sharpe guilty of the first-degree murder of 48-year-old Brad Defranceschi.
+The 12-person jury unanimously found alleged serial killer Ryan Sharpe guilty of the first-degree murder of 48-year-old Brad Defranceschi on Friday.

 "That carries a mandatory life in prison, and we're very excited about that because we don't think he ever needs to get out and have an opportunity to do this to anybody ever again," said East Feliciana Sheriff Jeff Travis.
 "I don't think there's any amount of justice that could ever make up for what he had done."